B.S. in Nursing

 NURS300 • Nursing in the Acute Care Setting.
 4 Credits.

-Special Notes: Required for MANE Associate degree graduates; an elective for all other RN-BSN students.
+Special Notes: Recommended for all MANE Associate degree graduates; an elective for any other RN-BSN students.

 NURS330H • Ethical Theory and Applied Nursing Ethics.
 3 Credits.

-Introduces ethical theory and the language needed to discuss relevant ethical healthcare issues.
-Explores current ethical issues faced in the workplace, including potential outcomes, the role of the nurse, and differing viewpoints.
-Encourages the development of empathy for, respect of, and insight into differing ethical opinions.
+Introduction to ethical theory and the language needed to discuss relevant ethical healthcare issues.
+Exploration of current ethical issues faced in healthcare settings, including potential outcomes, the role of the nurse, application of professional ethical codes, and differing viewpoints.
+Development of empathy for, respect of, and insight into differing ethical opinions.

 Fulfills: CAPS Goal Area 6 General Education Category H.